emilyriederer/website/content/post/duckdb-carolina/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: [""]
-rmd_hash: 86597e43a57a80e6
+rmd_hash: 6c59a4c4acac91da

 ---

-There comes a time in every analysts life when data becomes too big for their laptop's RAM.
+There comes a time in every analyst's life when data becomes too big for their laptop's RAM.
 While open-source tools like R, SQL, and python have made "team of one" data analysts ever more powerful, analysts abilities to derive value from their skillsets are highly interdependent with the tools at their disposal.

-For R and python, the sheer size of datasets becomes a limiting factor; for a SQL-focused analyst, the mere (non)existence of a database is prerequisite.
-While an increasing number of managed cloud services (from data warehouses, containers, hosted IDEs and notebooks) offer a trendy and effective solution, budget constraints, technical know-how, security concerns, or tight-timelines can all be headwinds to adoption.
+For R and python, the sheer size of datasets becomes a limiting factor; for a SQL-focused analyst, the existence of a database is prerequisite, as the gap between "democratized" SQL *querying* skills and data engineering and database management skills is not insignificant.
+The ever-increasing number of managed cloud services (from data warehouses, containers, hosted IDEs and notebooks) offer a trendy and effective solution.
+However, budget constraints, technical know-how, security concerns, or tight-timelines can all be headwinds to adoption.

 So what's an analyst to do when they have the knowledge and tools but not the infrastructure to tackle their problem?

-[`DuckDB`](https://duckdb.org/) is quickly gaining popularity as a solution to some of these problems.
-DuckDB is a no-dependency, serverless database management system that can help parse massive amounts of data out-of-memory.
+[`DuckDB`](https://DuckDB.org/) is quickly gaining popularity as a solution to some of these problems.
+DuckDB is a no-dependency, serverless database management system that can help parse massive amounts of data out-of-memory via familiar SQL, python, and R APIs.
 Key features include:

 -   **Easy set-up**: Easily installed as an executable or embedded within R or python packages
 -   **Columnar storage**: For efficient retrieval and vectorized computation in analytics settings
 -   **No installation or infrastructure required**: Runs seamlessly on a local machine launched from an executable
 -   **No loading required**: Can read external CSV and Parquet files *and* can smartly exploit Hive-partitioned Parquet datasets in optimization
--   **Expressive SQL**: Provides semantic sugar for analytical SQL uses with clauses like `except` and `group by all` (see blog [here](https://duckdb.org/2022/05/04/friendlier-sql.html))
+-   **Expressive SQL**: Provides semantic sugar for analytical SQL uses with clauses like `except` and `group by all` (see blog [here](https://DuckDB.org/2022/05/04/friendlier-sql.html))

 In this post, I'll walk through a scrappy, minimum-viable setup for analysts using `DuckDB`, motivated by the [North Carolina State Board of Election](https://www.ncsbe.gov/results-data)'s rich voter data.
-Those interested can follow along in [this repo](https://github.com/emilyriederer/nc-votes-duckdb) and put it to the test by launching a free 8GB RAM GitHub Codespaces.
+Those interested can follow along in [this repo](https://github.com/emilyriederer/nc-votes-DuckDB) and put it to the test by launching a free 8GB RAM GitHub Codespaces.

 This is very much *not* a demonstration of best practices of anything.
-It's also not a technical benchmarking of the speed and capabilities of `duckdb` versus alternatives.
+It's also not a technical benchmarking of the speed and capabilities of `DuckDB` versus alternatives.
 (That ground is well-trod.
-If interested, see [a head-to-head to pandas](https://duckdb.org/2021/05/14/sql-on-pandas.html) or [a matrix of comparisons across database alternatives](https://benchmark.clickhouse.com/).)
+If interested, see [a head-to-head to pandas](https://DuckDB.org/2021/05/14/sql-on-pandas.html) or [a matrix of comparisons across database alternatives](https://benchmark.clickhouse.com/).)
 If anything, it is perhaps a "user experience benchmark", or a description of a minimum-viable set-up to help analysts use what they know to do what they need to do.

-## Motivation: North Carolina midterm data
+## Motivation: North Carolina election data

-North Carolina (which began accepting ballots in early September for the upcoming November midterms) offers a rich collection of voter data, including daily-updating information on the current election, full voter registration data, and ten years of voting history.
+North Carolina (which began accepting ballots in early September for the upcoming November midterm elections) offers a rich collection of voter data, including daily-updating information on the current election, full voter registration data, and ten years of voting history.

 -   NC 2022 midterm early vote data from [NCSBE](https://www.ncsbe.gov/results-data) (\~6K records as-of 9/23 and growing fast!)
 -   NC voter registration file from [NCSBE](https://www.ncsbe.gov/results-data) (\~9M records, will be static for this cycle once registration closes in October)
 -   NC 10-year voter history file from [NCSBE](https://www.ncsbe.gov/results-data) (\~22M records, static)

+All of these files are released as Zipped full-population (as opposed to delta) CSV files.

 One can imagine that this data is of great interest to campaign staff, political scientists, pollsters, and run-of-the-mill political junkies and prognosticators.